BigStickStudio/Autocratism/README.md

-# Autocratism
+# Libertocracy
-A proposal for a new form of anarcho-libertarian-socialism with democratic foundations, protecting against oligarchical totalitarianism.
+A proposal for a new form of anarcho-syndacalism or libertarian-socialism with democratic foundations, protecting against oligarchical totalitarianism.

 A Manifesto for a Decentralized, Self-Governing Community